SubhMSFT/CosmosDBLoadTestCode/README.md

 # CosmosDBLoadTestCode
-Java SDK v4 code for Azure Cosmos DB for NoSQL Perf Test done for a customer.
+Java SDK v4 code for Azure Cosmos DB for NoSQL Perf Test done for a customer. <br>
 If you have queries on code below, drop me a note at: sugh @ microsoft dot com

 Outline of load test code